A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Elliptic Parametric PDEs

+We deal with an abstract linear stationary equation governed by a uniformly continuous and uniformly coercive bilinear form $\tilde a$ stemming e.g. from a parametric elliptic PDE.
+The parameter sets are denoted by $\mathcal D \subset \R^{N_p}$ and $\mathcal U_k \subset \R^{N_\Phi}$, where parameters $p\in \mathcal D$ enter the problem via a $p$-dependent regular bounded domain $\Omega(p) \subset \R^2$ which give rise to a $p$-dependent real and separable Hilbert space $X(\Omega(p))$ and dual space $X'(\Omega(p))$.
+The parameters $\Phi \in \mathcal U_k$ will model the uncertainty in the problem.
+We note that for our abstract setting we impose the by now standard assumptions on parameter separability which are formulated for example in \cite{H17}.
+Those assumptions are in particular met for the application considered in Section \ref{sec:test}.
+Our abstract problem then reads

+where $\tilde{u}$ is the unknown variable.
+In our application uncertainty only enters through the right hand side, where $\tilde a$ and $\tilde{f}$ are given by

+where $\nu\ge \bar{\nu}>0$ is an isotropic material coefficient (see Section \ref{sec:opt} for more details.).
 Note that under these assumptions problem \eqref{pde_par} admits a unique solution.

-The function space $X$ is such that $H^1_0(\Omega(p))\subset X \subset H^1(\Omega(p)),$ with
+The function space $X(\Omega(p))$ is such that $H^1_0(\Omega(p))\subset X(\Omega(p)) \subset H^1(\Omega(p)),$ with

-where $f$ is a measurable function, $D^\alpha f$ denotes the weak $\alpha^{th}-$ partial derivative of $f$ and the functional spaces $L^2(\Omega(p))$, $H^1_0(\Omega(p))$ are defined as follows:
+where $f$ is a measurable function, $\alpha\in\mathbb{N}_0^2$, $D^\alpha f$ denotes the weak $\alpha^{th}-$ partial derivative of $f$ and the functional spaces $L^2(\Omega(p))$, $H^1_0(\Omega(p))$ are defined as follows:

-In order to obtain a computationally fast model and to avoid remeshing when the parameter changes we require an affine decomposition which transforms problem \eqref{pde_par} to a fixed reference domain $\bar \Omega$ by means of a linear transformation.
-For this purpose, let us assume that there is a piecewise-affine transformation
+In order to obtain a computationally fast model and to avoid re-meshing when the parameter changes we require parameter separability, see, e.g., \cite{H17}, and assume that the domains $\Omega(p)$ in \eqref{pde_par} can be transformed to a fixed domain $\Omega(\bar p):= \cup_{q=1}^ Q \Omega_q(\bar p)$, where $\bar p$ denotes the reference parameter.
+Without loss of generality, we assume that the domain of interest $\Omega(p)$ can be decomposed in $Q$ non-overlapping triangles and the transformation on each triangle is linear, whereas piecewise-linear and continuous over the whole domain according to: